 As the mediator’s role is to facilitate dialogue, this approach is particularly valuable when the parties need to maintain a continuing relationship.
 This makes it ideal for workplace mediation, and it is used in many other settings such as family, community, schools, cross-cultural and socio-political.

 Something that’s often overlooked when there is a conflict between employees or staff members is that the ‘formal’ processes in organisations – disciplinary and grievance procedures, for example – can alienate the disputants still further.

 They do nothing to restore the working relationship between colleagues.
 As the people in conflict usually have to work together (if they didn’t there’d be no conflict), surely this should be a primary aim of any attempt to settle a dispute.
 What’s more, people who know – or have learned – how to get on with each other can generally sort out their own differences like ‘responsible adults’.

 What is involved?

-Once the disputing parties have made contact the mediator will meet with each of them separately to ensure that the case is appropriate for mediation, and to answer any questions.
-If both sides agree then a series of meetings will follow, separately at first and then involving both parties and the mediators together.
+Once the mediator has made contact with disputing parties, he or she will meet with each of them separately to ensure that the case is appropriate for mediation, and to answer any questions.
+If both sides agree then a series of meetings will follow, separately at first and then involving both parties and the mediator together.
 Typically this will all be done in a day, though mediation can equally take place over several shorter sessions.
 Overall the process should last no more than a few hours in either case.

-Barry Winbolt is an accredited workplace mediator, Chair of Conflict Resolution at the Institute of Family Therapy, and teaches courses on Conflict Resolution and Mediation Studies at Birkbeck College, University of London,
+Barry Winbolt is an accredited workplace mediator, former Chair of Conflict Resolution at the Institute of Family Therapy, where he taught courses on Conflict Resolution and Mediation Studies at Birkbeck College, University of London,